mgenware/cmark-gfm-js/README.md

 #### Some background
 > TL;DR: See [A Good HTML Sanitizer](#a-good-html-sanitizer) for a working example of a HTML Sanitizer.

-The current [CommonMark Spec 0.27](https://spec.commonmark.org/0.27/) allows raw HTML tags in markdown but does not state anything on sanitizing raw HTML data. cmark-gfm comes with two possible(but not perfect) builtin solutions.
+The current [CommonMark Spec 0.27](https://spec.commonmark.org/0.27/) allows raw HTML tags in markdown but does not state anything on sanitizing raw HTML data. cmark-gfm comes with two possible (but not perfect) builtin solutions.

-* cmark comes with a `safe` option, which will suppress most raw HTML tags (see Options below).
+* cmark comes with a `safe` option, which will suppress most raw HTML tags (see Options below). **Drawback**: many safe tags are killed, not configurable.
-* cmark-gfm comes with an extension called `tagfilter`, which filters a set of HTML tags, and is written in GFM Spec. (see [spec](https://github.github.com/gfm/#disallowed-raw-html-extension-))
+* cmark-gfm comes with an extension called `tagfilter`, which filters a set of HTML tags, and is written in GFM Spec. (see [spec](https://github.github.com/gfm/#disallowed-raw-html-extension-)). **Drawbacks**: cannot filter tags with malicious attributes, not configurable.

 Let's see a real example:
 ```js